 Remember, you can’t fix what you don’t measure.
 Armed with this tool you can begin to understand the impact of the variables on your organization, and then use it to maximize and improve the results from the ground up.
 Another way to improve your service level is with a call-back option, as you can use it to smooth out spikes in call volume, diverting calls to off-peak periods when you can handle the load more readily.

-First-Call Resolution (FCR)
+Metric #3: FCR First-Call Resolution

-The percentage of calls that don’t require any further agents to address the customer’s reason for calling.
+This is the percentage of calls that don’t require any further agents to address the customer’s reason for calling.
 The customer does not need to contact the organization again, nor does anyone within the contact center need to follow up.

 Let’s say a call center gets 100,000 calls per month.
 If the cost per call is $10, and 30% of calls are repeat calls, the cost of the repeat calls is $300,000 per month.
 A mere 10% reduction would yield a savings of $30,000 per month or $360,000 per year.
 Make the cost of a call $25, and the annual savings would be $900,000.